 - Bring a hat or something to shield your face – that sun is strong!

-- The sunrise is a somewhat busy time to visit the dunes, but most people stay for a few minutes then start to head back to their cars.
+- The sunrise is a somewhat busy time to visit the dunes, but most people only stay for a few minutes then start to head back to their cars.
 Give it a bit more time and travel farther down the dune and you can get a lot of beautiful views to yourself